-Robina will meet with each party individually first to learn more about each party’s perspectives and goals for mediation, to discuss the mediation process, and to identify possible resolutions.
-She will also consider whether mediation is appropriate, and whether any procedural adjustments are needed to create a safe, productive, and balanced process.
+We will meet with each party individually first to learn more about each party’s perspectives and goals for mediation, to discuss the mediation process, and to identify possible resolutions.
+We will also consider whether any procedural adjustments are needed to create a safe, productive, and balanced process.

-If an agreement is reached on some or all of the issues, Robina can prepare a mediation report and review it with the parties.
-Since Robina is a lawyer, she can prepare this report such that very little work needs to be done to turn this document into a separation agreement as long as each client reviews and signs the agreement with independent legal advice.
-When a non-lawyer mediator is used, the document needs to be re-written into a separation agreement, costing the parties additional legal fees.
-Robina is happy to provide referrals for independent legal advice upon request.
+As the office of a certified lawyer-mediator, we can prepare a separation agreement as long as each client reviews and signs the agreement with independent legal advice.
+When a non-lawyer mediator is used, the mediation report will need to be re-written into a separation agreement, costing the parties additional legal fees.

 The Mediation Difference

 - You will negotiate with the assistance of a skilled and neutral facilitator.
 Mediation is a voluntary process in which our lawyer-mediators act as neutrals to help guide both parties negotiate an agreement.